Order of St Michael and St George: History

 The Prince Regent founded the Order to commemorate the British amical protectorate over the Ionian Islands, which had come under British control in 1814 and had been granted their own constitution as the United States of the Ionian Islands in 1817.
 It was intended to reward "natives of the Ionian Islands and of the island of Malta and its dependencies, and for such other subjects of His Majesty as may hold high and confidential situations in the Mediterranean".

 In 1864, however, the protectorate ended and the Ionian Islands became part of Greece.
 A revision of the basis of the Order in 1868, saw membership granted to those who "hold high and confidential offices within Her Majesty's colonial possessions, and in reward for services rendered to the Crown in relation to the foreign affairs of the Empire".
-Accordingly, nowadays, almost all Governors-General and Governors feature as recipients of awards in the order, typically as Knights or Dames Grand Cross.
+Accordingly, nowadays, almost all Governors-General and Governors feature as recipients of appointments in the order, typically as Knights and Dames Grand Cross.

 In 1965, the order was opened to women, with Evelyn Bark becoming the first female CMG in 1967.